CLU-MSCP/bedics/index.md

 In addition to the values associated with open science, students are taught *how* to best utilize the latest technologies as a method of fulfilling these values.

 The program is committed to the use of the [R language for statistical programming](https://www.r-project.org/) and the use of [R Studio](https://www.rstudio.com/) as the primary interface for working with R.  All R software used in this program is free.
-Along with the increasing popularity of [R](https://stackoverflow.blog/2017/10/10/impressive-growth-r/), R surpasses the functionality and capability of commercial software in a myriad of ways.<br/>
+Along with the increasing popularity of [R](https://stackoverflow.blog/2017/10/10/impressive-growth-r/), R surpasses the functionality and capability of commercial software in a myriad of ways.
+In addition to R, we use the [Open Science Framework](https://osf.io/institutions/callutheran/) at CLU for the management and sharing of our research projects.<br/>

 [<img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/datacamp.png" alt="DC" align="right" style="width: 20%; height: 20%; margin:4px">](https://www.datacamp.com/) We are able to supplement our courses with expert trainings courtesy of DataCamp.<br/>